Reddit Subreddits V2 — Info, Rules, Wiki, Leaderboard (16)

 15. Top Posters — community leaderboard, top posters

-Returns the leaderboard Reddit's Android app shows in "Top Contributors → Posters".
+Returns Reddit's official "Top Contributors → Posters" leaderboard for the community.
 Reddit splits these contributors into tiers (gold / silver / bronze plus an honorable-mentions tail).

 Inputs (optional):